Young (record label): Name change

 Pawson changed the name of the label from Young Turks to simply Young in April 2021.
 Pawson said he had named the label after the 1981 Rod Stewart song "Young Turks" and a British slang term for rebellious youth, but had been unaware of the early 20th century political movement that had originated the term and which had been involved with the Armenian genocide.
 Pawson wrote on Instagram "Through ongoing conversations and messages that have developed our own knowledge around the subject, it's become apparent that the name is a source of hurt and confusion for people.
 We loved the name for what it meant to us, but in retrospect should have listened more carefully to other voices and acted more quickly.
 We have always tried to affect positive change and knowing what we do now, it's only right that we change our name."
 Young announced they had made a donation of an undisclosed sum to the Armenian Institute in London in conjunction with the name change.

 AD 93

-AD 93 is a record label affiliated with Young, headed by DJ Nic Tasker.
-Originally formed as a white label imprint for Young artists (formerly Young Turks, YT) under the name 'Whities', this imprint grown into a label in itself.
-The label focuses on club music, techno and experimental electronic music and is distributed by Rush Hour. in June 2020, this label's name changed to 'AD 93' in light of the 2020 Black Lives Matter uprisings.
+AD 93 is a record label affiliated with Beggars Group, headed by DJ Nic Tasker.
+Originally formed as a white label imprint for artists on Young (formerly Young Turks, YT) under the name 'Whities', this imprint grown into a label initially focusing on club and techno music to alternative and experimental music. in June 2020, this label's name changed to 'AD 93' in light of the 2020 Black Lives Matter uprisings.
 The label also launched a sub-label in 2021 named Lith Dolina.